-Designed by Augustus Welby Pugin, better known as the architect responsible for the Palace of Westminster, this Catholic cathedral was completed in 1844 and features remarkable stained glass in its east window.
+It was designed by Augustus Welby Pugin, better known as the architect responsible for the Palace of Westminster, one of London’s most recognisable landmarks.
+This Catholic cathedral was completed in 1844 and features remarkable stained glass in its east window.

 The cathedral’s somewhat unloved garden is dedicated to Cardinal Basil Hume who was born and grew up in Newcastle.

 Five minutes’ walk from St. Mary’s Cathedral is Stowell Street, the centre of Newcastle’s Chinatown.
 Founded in 1972, Newcastle’s Chinatown is relatively young, but the city is now home to the sixth-largest Chinese community in Britain.

 If you are a football fan, why not take the opportunity to take a peek at St. James’ Park, home to Newcastle United Football Club, and immediately north of Chinatown?
 Otherwise, walk a few minutes west to Grey’s Monument, at the heart of Grainger Town, Newcastle’s historic heart.